permguard/permguard/www/content/docs/0.0.x/code-ops/coding.md

 ## Pull

-The `pull` command fetches the state from the remote Permguard server and stores it locally and finally build a remote state.
+The `pull` command fetches the state from the `control-plane` and stores it locally and finally build a remote state.

 ```bash
  permguard pull